pnp/blog/content/post/cli-for-microsoft-365-v4-3.md

 If your organisation spans a diverse population, you may want to make content in your SharePoint sites available in multiple languages.
-SharePoint Online currently supports 50 different languages and we\'ve added a command to return the list of installed languages in a give SharePoint site to help you identify the languages available for use in that site.
+SharePoint Online currently supports 50 different languages and we've added a command to return the list of installed languages in a give SharePoint site to help you identify the languages available for use in that site.